Corrupting the Image with Andie Riekstina

 Workshop Fees

-The workshop fee is $70 (or ¥10,000) per participant.
+The workshop fee is $50 (or ¥7,000) per participant.

 Required Equipment & Materials

-Each photographer will need to bring a smartphone and a computer for the workshop.
+Each photographer will need to bring a smartphone and a laptop for the workshop.
 A list of free, open-source software will be provided to participants closer to the workshop date.
 All other necessary materials will be provided by the mentor.

-Workshop Flow
+Workshop Overview

 During the Workshop: The session begins with an introduction to Andie’s practice and experimental methods.
 Participants will share their backgrounds before diving into a series of hands-on exercises, including data bending and digital degradation.
 The session concludes with informal presentations and a group discussion.